JingruGong1023/Machine_Learning/ML_Review.md

 **How is the `feature importance` calculated?**

 - Whenever a particular feature was used in the tree, you look at the **decrease in impurity**, and you aggregate these and in the end, you normalize it sum to one.
+- `Feature importance summary`:
+  - Regression : coefficients
+  - Trees: based on the criterion used to select split points, like Gini or decrease in impurity

 - Notice: 应该是有多种 `criteria` 的，至少 `xgboost` 是可以选的：
   - 1. `decrease in impurity`
   - 2. `frequency of selecting as split feature`